Jefftree/Course-Notes/f15/econ101.md

 **Economic depreciation** is the change in the market value of capital over a given period

-The profit that an entrepreneur can expect to receive on average is called the **normal profit**
+The profit that an entrepreneur can expect to receive on average is called the **normal profit**.
+This is the cost of entrepreneurship and cost of production.

-## The firm
+## The Firm

-To maximize profit, a firm must make five deciisons
+To maximize profit, a firm must make five decisions

 - What to produce (quantities)
 - How to produce